macbeth-byui/cse280-course/challenge-set/group13.md

 ## Question 4

 Email data suggests that 45% of all email is spam.
 A common phrase that shows up in Spam is "Act Now".
 It was found that 10% of all spam contained that phrase.
-Conversely, 2% of all non-spam contained that phrase.
+It was found that 2% of all non-spam contained that phrase.
 What is the probability that an email is Spam if it contains the phrase "Act Now"?